SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 As already mentioned, you can choose a different LLM for this booster, because here strong reasoning skills are way more important than conversational excellence.

 Important: This booster directly alters the behavior of the Assistant for the good or for the bad.
 Even if you don't change or extend the definition of the events and actions, it still depends on the reasoning capabilities of the used language model, whether the Assistant will behave as expected.
 Therefore, always test everything before using it in an important race.

+### Using Actions & Events

+The *Reasoning* bosster as well as to some extent the *Conversation* booster rely on the capability of the configured LLM to *call* external functions as part of their reasoning process.
+This is achieved by the so-called tool interface of the LLM.
+Tools are supported at the time of this writing by the following models:

+  - GPT 3.5 and above from *OpenAI*
+  - Mistral Small, Mistral Large and Mixtral 8x22b from *Mistral AI*
+  - Claude3 by *Anthropic* (via *OpenRouter*)
+  - Command-R+ by *Cohere* (via *OpenRouter*, but not working properly yet)
+  - Some Open Source models, such as Open Hermes, also support tools but with a varying degree of reliability

+Please note that calling actions is currently only available when using *OpenAI*, *Mistral AI* or *OpenRouter* are used as GPT service providers.

 ### Instructions